 A father who was separated from his 6-year-old son shared with KIND what happened to him in the U.S.:

 “He was very clear that he did not want to be deported without his son and expressed that several times to the immigration offices and pleaded in tears.
 They told him “vos aqui no mandas nada“…”si tu no firmas nada, yo firmo por ti.”
 (Here you aren’t in charge of anything…if you don’t sign, I will do so for you).

-With KIND’s relationships and its CMRRP and GMI programing in Guatemala and Honduras, KIND decided to respond to the unique needs of deported separated parents, and children returning to their parents after having been separated under Trump policies.
-KIND launched the Central America Family Reunification Project in summer 2018 to provide a transnational response to these complex cases.
+Building on KIND’s relationships in Central America and its CMRRP and GMI programing in Guatemala and Honduras, KIND developed a project to respond to the unique needs of deported separated parents, and children returning to their parents after having been forcibly separated.
+KIND launched the Central American Separated Families Reunification Project in summer 2018 to provide a transnational response to these complex cases.
 Through this project KIND:

 - Assists deported parents in locating and establishing contact with their children and their children’s attorney

 - Contacts deported parents to determine preferences regarding reunification with their children and communicates parental preferences to the government pursuant to the family separation Ms. L litigation

 - Conducts screening of parents for protection needs and refers parents for legal representation as needed

 - Facilitates and provides logistical support for reunification of returning separated children with their parents

 - Provides ongoing psychosocial support to reunified separated families in Central America to heal familial bonds; To refer a child or family for support services, please use the above referral form for the CMRRP.

 KIND’s Partner on the ground: CASM (Mennonite Social Action Committee)